Skip to content

 The roots of the plant store most of these chemicals and are, hence, the most health-promoting part of the plant.

-Punarnava (Boerhavia diffusa) very tactfully focuses on three important facets of your health – your immunity, your blood glucose, and your liver function.
+Boerhavia, also known as punarnava, very tactfully focuses on three important facets of your health – your immunity, your blood glucose, and your liver function.
 All of its goodness is hidden away in its unassuming leaves and roots.
-Here’s a snapshot of the beneficial chemicals they harbor:

 As you can tell from the names, purnavarine and punarnavoside have grabbed the most attention from white coats, and rightfully so!
 The boeravinones aren’t too far behind either.